 Interested students should contact the LPN-ADN Facilitator to inquire about program details and how they can make a smooth transition into the associate degree nursing program.
-Contact: CARomanl@hfcc.edu or 313-845-6303.

 The health care industry in the region is and will continue to be one of the largest employers of graduates in Southeastern Michigan.
 Opportunities for nursing exist in hospitals, clinics and home health care.
 According to the Bureau of Labor Statistics the employment of registered nurses is expected to grow faster than the average for all occupations through 2012.
 In fact, more new jobs are expected to be created for RNs than any other occupation (US Bureau of Labor and Statistics).